-If you have earned income from within the U.S., you will need to file your taxes either as a non-resident alien or as a resident alien (depending on certain conditions and how long you’ve been in the U.S.).
-The information below is for students who are filing as non-resident aliens.
+If you have earned income from within the U.S., you will need to file your taxes either as a non-resident noncitizen or as a resident noncitizen (depending on certain conditions and how long you’ve been in the U.S.).
+The information below is for students who are filing as non-resident noncitizens.

 You can file your taxes by:

-- Using Sprintax: this is a web-based tax prep software that is specifically designed for international students and non-resident alien tax filing.
+- Using Sprintax: this is a web-based tax prep software that is specifically designed for international students and non-resident noncitizen tax filing.
 This is a paid service.

 - Doing it yourself: all forms are available online from the IRS and while it is possible to complete forms by yourself, it is not recommended.
 Some guides are available to help, but it is best to consult with an expert when filing income taxes.